 - Avoiding aspirin, anti-inflammatory drugs and herbal supplements due to increased risk of bleeding.

-How is fat injection performed?
+How is a fat injection (facial injection) performed?

 Fat injection procedures are generally performed on an outpatient basis using local anesthesia at Cleveland Clinic Cosmetic & Plastic Surgery Center.
 The procedure usually takes 30 minutes to an hour, or more, depending on the patient, the volume to be injected, and additional procedures that are being completed at the same time.